No Rest for the Wicked (song)

 "No Rest for the Wicked" is a song by Swedish singer and songwriter Lykke Li from her third studio album, I Never Learn (2014).
 It was released as the album's lead single on 20 March 2014 through LL Recordings.
+A remix of the song, featuring American rapper ASAP Rocky, was released on 28 April 2014.

 Background

 "No Rest for the Wicked" was written and produced by Lykke Li and Björn Yttling for Li's third studio album, I Never Learn (2014).
 The singer spent two-and-a-half years writing the album in Los Angeles, California, following the end of a long-term romantic relationship.
 "No Rest for the Wicked", the second song she penned for the album, was written in Sweden, prior to her move to Los Angeles.
 Regarding the song, she told The Guardian, "I wrote it in Sweden when I was packing up my shit, and I'd just gotten out of a relationship and it was a horrible time.
 I just had the hurt, shame, sadness, guilt, longing."
 The vocal track used in the final song is a demo.
 Yttling played the acoustic guitar, the Moog Taurus and the zither on "No Rest for the Wicked".
 Erik Arvinder, Anderas Forsman, Erik Holm and Ketil Solberg played the violin, while Cecilia Linné played the cello and Anders Pettersson played the steel guitar.
 Mariam Wallentin provided additional vocals.